splunk/observability-workshop/docs/smartagent/k3s.md

 ![Access Token](../images/smartagent/access-token.png){: .zoom}

-You will also need to obtain the name of the Realm for your SignalFx account.
+You will also need to obtain the name of the Realm[^2] for your SignalFx account.
 Click on the profile icon again, but this time select **My Profile**.

 The Realm can be found in the middle of the page within the Organizations section.
 In this example it is `us1`.